 This isn’t always a negative by the way, although this time of year seems to make us more emotional and vulnerable and not everyone deals with it well.
 This resistance to the new season, can lead us to feeling stressed and make us less than desirable to be around (aka being a grump).
 I truly believe that if we can let our expectations go, like shedding a layer of skin (slowly, like a snake), then we can consciously move into this season and then into winter more ease-fully.
 Shedding the old and letting your true colours shine, can allow for new relationships, ideas, jobs, adventures and this can show us new things about ourselves.

 I have suggested a lot of new ideas here, and some may be out of your comfort zone or maybe you are already feeling overwhelmed.
 For the go-getters or extroverts, maybe slow it down and take things off the to-do list (ehemm, that’s me), choose one or two things that resonate deeply and focus inward.
 For the slow movers or introverts, try something new or work more closely with gently facing a fear, something that may have been holding you back.
 Either way, let the darkness in, embrace it, because without it there is no light.
-Like the late Debbie Ford says: “The gold is in the dark.”
 And, always, all-ways, be kind to yourself in this process.

-Tammra Broughton is the founder of The New Groove Revolution and The Conscious Goddess.
-She can be found working magic in her pa’jammies from her home in Squamish, BC, treating herself and her beloved Tony, to delicious (and yep, healthy) foods, and / or dj’ing and dancing like a Wild Goddess to her favourite tracks.
+Tammra Broughton is the founder of The New Groove Revolution.
+She can be found working magic in her pa’jammies from her home in Comox, BC, treating herself and her beloved Tony, to delicious (and yep, healthy) foods, and / or dj’ing and dancing to her favourite tracks.

 Hi I'm Tammra